libremfg/rhize-docs/content/how-to/model/master-definitions.md

 ## Units of Measure {#uom}

-A _Unit of measure_ is a defined unit to consistely compare values, duratation or quantities.
+A _Unit of measure_ is a defined unit to consistently compare values, duration or quantities.

 You can create units of measure in the UI and give them the following parameters:
 - Name